The Critical Role of Isopotential Surfaces for Magnetostatic Ponderomotive Forces: Slab Model of Magnetostatic Perturbation

 where $\tilde{\Omega}$ is the cyclotron frequency associated with the perturbing magnetic field.
 Notice that this reproduces the potential from Ref.~\onlinecite{Rubin2023MagnetostaticPonderomotive}'s Eqs.~(21) and (44).

 Meanwhile, the potential for the isopotential field line case, using Eqs.~(\ref{eq:restFrameIsopotential}) and (\ref{eq:circularPolarizations}) in Eq.~(\ref{eq:coldFluidPonderomotive}), is:

 This potential exhibits several major differences from the unperturbed case.
 Instead of scaling with the square of the wavelength $1/k$, the strength of the potential scales with the square of the scale length of the perturbed region $L$.
 The potential can also be repulsive or attractive depending on the ratio of the gyrofrequency $\Omega$ to the Doppler-shifted wave frequency $\omega$.
-Finally, the potential does not vanish when the perturbing field vanishes; it only vanishes if the field line is actively returned to its original position, by reversing the perturbing field.
+Finally, the potential does not necessarily vanish at the points where the perturbing magnetic field vanishes; it only vanishes if the field line is actively returned to its original position in the $x-y$ plane, by reversing the perturbing field.